 As smoking has been banned on flights for many years it is perhaps surprising that people still might ask can you bring a lighter on a plane but of course as so many people travel with only hand luggage today, and may wish to smoke when they arrive, perhaps it isn’t so surprising.

 The TSA rules state that you can bring a lighter on a plane but there are restrictions on where you can carry it and what type of lighter you can take.
-Disposable and zippo type lighters can be carried in carry on but generally lighters containing fuel cannot go in checked bags.
+Disposable and zippo type lighters (without fuel) can be carried in carry on but generally lighters containing fuel cannot go in checked bags.